kimheonningg/chatgpt_backend/README.md

 - Create an `application.yml` file at `\src\main\resources\` directory,
   referencing the `example.application.yml` file provided.

+### Database Management

+- MySQL is used to manage the database.
+- DBeaver is used for database administration.

 ### Testing

 - Postman is used for testing.